 This is the St Regis Resort Bora Bora in French Polynesia.
-So you may be surprised to find that the organizational and restaurant staff are French.
+So you may be surprised to find that some of the organizational and restaurant staff are French.
 They will take pride in giving you attentive service.
-Your dedicated butler could be Asian or a 'her'!
+Your dedicated butler could be from Italy, or America'!
 Your maids will be Polynesian, and it may be difficult to communicate with them in English.
 They will have a sweet attitude, and be 'laid back'.
 It's the culture.

-WiFi is free in public areas and costs $30 per day for resort wide access.
+Complimentary WiFi is free in public areas and in bungalows.